 |View toward our tender boats waiting at the pier to return us to the ship.|

 Thank you to all who have responded.
-Having compiled a great sampling of our readers, it is no longer necessary to respond to the yes or no inquiry.
-However, please feel free to write at any time and I will respond as quickly as possible.
+Having compiled a great sampling of our readers, responding to the yes or no inquiry is no longer necessary.
+However, please feel free to write, and I will respond as quickly as possible.

 |Me, at the beach in the Isle of Pines.|